RePlay Magazine Podcast Welcomes Terry Moss

 In the second episode of the new RePlay Magazine Podcast, hosted by Randy Chilton, we sat down with Terry Moss of Moss Distributing.

-“In the 1960s, Terry was working in the music industry in Los Angeles when a tragic plane crash claimed the life of his father and pulled him back home to Des Moines, Iowa, to run the family business,” a synopsis of the episode explained.
+“In the late 1970s, Terry was working for Capitol Records in Hollywood when his father called him home to Des Moines, Iowa, to learn their distributing business.
+About six months later, a tragic plane crash claimed the life of his father and brother, and Terry stayed to run the company,” a synopsis of the episode explained.

 “We’ll never know how Terry Moss might have shaped the business of music over a lengthy career, but he’s had a significant impact on the world of coin-operated entertainment, growing Moss into a five-office, leading amusement machine dealership.”